pbertain/hampuff-sms/ansible/README.md

 ## NGINX Configuration

 Configure NGINX to proxy requests to `127.0.0.1:15015` and handle TLS termination.
 The service expects POST requests to `/sms` from Twilio.

+**Note**: NGINX configuration is handled by a separate Ansible playbook.